-CHART was founded to help hospitality trainers do their jobs better – to develop people and improve the performance of their organizations.
+The Council of Hotel and Restaurant Trainers (CHART) was founded to help hospitality trainers do their jobs better – to develop people and improve the performance of their organizations.
 This mission has withstood the test of time.
 For 45 years, CHART members have gathered twice annually at thought-leading conferences, and connect even more frequently at regional meetings, industry events, and online forums – learning the latest in training and development, sharing best practices, growing to significantly improve their organization’s performance, and caring to help others develop personally and professionally.

 Like many professional associations, CHART was founded by a group of peers who were passionate about their profession.
 In this case, the year was 1970 and this forward-thinking group already understood the connection between great people practices and organizational achievement.
 More importantly, they understood the critical training and human resources role in this equation.
 The founders held common beliefs that continuing learning, sharing information, developing personally, and building lasting relationships were vital if one wished to achieve a high standard of professionalism and contribute to their hospitality company's growth and profitability.